Print size guide for custom T-Shirt printing

 Short Sleeve Print

 Practical note: Short sleeve area varies significantly between garment fits.
 A wide-shoulder unisex tee like the Stanley/Stella Creator 2.0 will accommodate more than a slim-fit women's tee.
 Always check the sleeve width of the specific garment before finalising sleeve artwork.
-Artwork that's too wide will either need to be reduced or will have to be printed at an angle.

 Long Sleeve Print

-Long sleeve tees offer far more flexibility — the sleeve can carry a print along its length, across the forearm, or around the cuff area.
+Long sleeve tees offer far more flexibility as the sleeve can carry a print along its length, across the forearm, or around the cuff area.
 See our long sleeve t-shirts range for suitable garments.

-Placement: The most common long sleeve placement is along the outer sleeve, running from the shoulder seam toward the cuff, or as a print across the upper arm or forearm.
+Placement: The most common long sleeve placement is along the outer sleeve running from the shoulder seam toward the cuff, or as a print across the upper arm or forearm.

 Inside Neck Print Sizes